-Coronavirus (COVID-19) asymptomatic testing in schools
+COVID-19 asymptomatic testing in schools

-Rapid testing using Lateral Flow Devices (LFD)s will support the return to face-to-face education by helping to identify people who are infectious but do not have any coronavirus (COVID-19) symptoms.
-For secondary school staff and pupils we are moving to a home testing model (for pupils, following the first 3 onsite tests).
+Rapid testing using Lateral Flow Devices (LFDs) helps to identify people who are infectious but do not have any COVID-19 symptoms.
+For secondary school staff and pupils, we have moved to a home testing model.
 The lateral flow devices used have received regulatory approval from the MHRA for self-use.
-Home test kits will be available for all staff on return.
-Once pupils have been tested 3 times at school, they will be provided with home test kits for regular testing.
+Home test kits are available for all staff.

 Testing remains voluntary but strongly encouraged.